MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-07-LLMOps.md

 3. Name your notebook and select `Python` as the language.

-4. In the first code cell, enter and run the following code to install the necessary libraries:
+4. In the first code cell, enter and run the following code to install the OpenAI library:

      ```python
-    %pip install azure-ai-openai flask
+    %pip install openai
      ```

 5. After the installation is complete, restart the kernel in a new cell: